ngbgithub/The-One-True-Makefile/README.md

 directive for a file installed somewhere like `/usr/local/include/MyProject/Foo/Foodle.h` looks like this:

-    #include "Foo/Foodle.h" // Bad!
+    #include "Foodle.h" // Bad!

-This means that their users have to pass the compiler a `-I/usr/local/include/MyProject` flag, since the compiler doesn't know about the Foo subdirectory by default.
+This means that their users have to pass the compiler a `-I/usr/local/include/MyProject/Foo` flag, since the compiler doesn't know about the MyProject/Foo subdirectory by default.
 In fact, the user has to include another compiler flag for every dependency that does this.

 But you don't do that, because you're better than that.

-(Please note that my rant is somewhat spoiled by the fact that the included copy of TinyXML (by Lee Thomason) does not use this project's namespace (i.e. something like `OneTrueMakefile::TinyXML::TiXmlDocument`), because someone else wrote the (excellent) TinyXML library, and I just dropped it into this One True Makefile project.
-I didn't change how namespaces work in TinyXML because I didn't want to muck around in the code too much, for fear of introducing a subtle bug somewhere.)
+(Please note that my rant is somewhat spoiled by the fact that the included copy of TinyXML2 (by Lee Thomason) does not use this project's namespace (i.e. something like `OneTrueMakefile::TinyXML2::TiXmlDocument`), since I didn't write the (excellent) TinyXML2 library, and instead I just dropped it into this One True Makefile project.
+I didn't change how namespaces work in TinyXML2 because I didn't want to muck around in the code too much, for fear of introducing a subtle bug somewhere.)

 Usage
 =====